"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 - Always drink through a straw.

 - Do not use ice chips if you have nausea or mouth sores.
-Ask your healthcare provider or doctor about what you can use.
+Ask your doctor about what you can use.

 - Be aware that most metals are cold to touch, especially in the winter.
 These include your car door and mailbox.
 Wear gloves to touch cold objects.